-- We love to serve grilled meats with rice (Dill Rice, Lentil Rice or plain Barberry Rice — skip the chicken).
+- We love to serve grilled meats with rice (Dill Rice or Lentil Rice).

-- Add a few flatbreads on the side - Easy Skillet Breads, Naan Bread or Barbari Bread.
+- Add a few flatbreads on the side - Easy Skillet Breads or Barbari Bread.

-- Serve some sides such as Mast-O-Khiar (Cucumber Yogurt Salad), Moroccan Carrot Salad or Spicy Corn Salad.
+- Serve some sides such as Persian Cucumber Yogurt Salad or Moroccan Carrot Salad.

 - For a low carb meal serve it with a fresh Tomato Cucumber Salad or with Tabbouleh.

 - Be sure to serve some refreshing beverages such as Doogh or Ayran.

 Lamb is an excellent source of high quality protein and vitamin B-12.
 It is also a source of niacin, zinc, selenium, phosphorus and Iron.

 However, it is recommended that red meats, such as lamb should be consumed only in moderation, because a diet rich in red meats may increase the risk of certain chronic diseases.